leemojiang/PicMan/README.md

 pm -r --debug
 ```

-This command reads EXIF data from images and Adobe Bridge XML files to organize photos based on ratings:
+This command reads EXIF data from images and Adobe Bridge XMP files to organize photos based on ratings:
-- Files with rating "1" or tag "Delete" are moved to a "delete" subfolder
+- Files with rating "-1" or "Reject" are moved to a "delete" subfolder
-- Files with rating "2" or tag "Pending" are moved to a "pending" subfolder
+- Files without rating are moved to a "pending" subfolder
 - Other files remain in their original location

 ## Command Reference